 How do I take it?

 Herceptin Hylecta is administered subcutaneously once every three weeks by a health care professional.

 Herceptin Hylecta is available in a vial.

-For those being treated after surgery, common adverse reactions for Herceptin Hylecta are fatigue, joint pain, diarrhea, injection site reaction, upper respiratory tract infection, rash, myalgia, nausea, headache, edema, flushing, fever, cough, and pain in extremities.
+Common side effects include fatigue, joint pain and swelling, diarrhea, injection site reaction, upper respiratory tract infection, rash, chest pain, nausea, headache, swelling, flushing, fever, cough, and limb pain.

 Rare but serious side effects listed for Herceptin Hylecta can include heart failure, lung damage, fetal harm, and severe infusion reactions.

 We never share your personal information with anyone.